helidon-io/helidon/pico/integrations/oci/README.md

 # pico-integrations-oci

 **_Special Note:_**
 If your application is using **Helidon MP** then you should instead be using [OciExtension](../../../integrations/oci/sdk/cdi/src/main/java/io/helidon/integrations/oci/sdk/cdi/OciExtension.java) and _NOT_ these modules.
+These modules are only intended for non-MP based Helidon applications.

 ## Modules